Asymptotic Theory and Sequential Testing for Adaptive Bandits: Sequential tests under the UNB Process

 \subsection{Functional Central Limit Theorem for the UNB Process}

-We extend fixed-time asymptotics to a FCLT for the vector of weighted mean estimators generated by the UNB process.
-A key feature is the heterogeneous accumulation of effective sample size across arms: $W_{n,k}=O_{a.s.}(n)$ for optimal arms, whereas $W_{n,k}=O_{a.s.}(n^{\mu_k/\mu^\ast})$ for suboptimal arms.
-We show that the normalized estimation error process converges weakly to a continuous Gaussian limit with an explicit covariance structure. \begin{theorem}[FCLT with Stable Convergence] Suppose Assumptions \ref{meanbound}--\ref{asspar} hold.
-Define the weighted cumulative deviation process scaled by the total allocation{\rm:}
+We extend fixed-time asymptotics to an FCLT for the vector of mean estimators generated by the UNB process.
+A key feature is the heterogeneous accumulation of effective sample size across arms, where $S_{nk}=O_{{\rm a.s.}}(n)$ for optimal arms and $S_{nk}=O_{{\rm a.s.}}(n^{\mu_k/\mu^\ast})$ for suboptimal arms. \begin{theorem}[FCLT with Stable Convergence] Suppose that Assumptions \ref{meanbound}, \ref{meanconver} and \ref{asspar} hold.
+Define the cumulative deviation process scaled by the total sample size{\rm:}

 As $n\to\infty$, the process converges stably in the Skorokhod space ${\mathcal{D}}([0,1],\mathbb{R}^d)${\rm:}